Aminata Savadogo: 2016–present: Red Moon and Golos

 On 28 February 2016, Savadogo performed her new song "Fighter" during the final of Supernova 2016.
 The single's music video was later released on 13 April.

 She later revealed her second studio album, titled Red Moon, would be released in October 2016.
 She competed on the fifth season of Golos, the Russian version of The Voice, but was eliminated in the knockout round.
 During her blind audition, she joined Polina Gagarina's team, who also competed in the Eurovision Song Contest 2015.

 Savadogo wrote the song "I'm Like a Wolf", for Lithuanian singer Aistė Pilvelytė, who competed to represent Lithuania in the Eurovision Song Contest 2017 but lost to Fusedmarc and came second.
 In 2020, she wrote the song "Still Breathing" alongside Samanta Tīna, who performed the song.
 The song was selected to represent Latvia in the Eurovision Song Contest 2020, which was cancelled due to the COVID-19 pandemic.
 Samanta Tīna was instead internally select to represent Latvia in the Eurovision Song Contest 2021, and her song, "The Moon Is Rising", was also co-written by Aminata.

+In September 2021, she co-wrote a song with DJ Rudd for Dons called "Tas rakstīts debesīs (Piena ceļš)" (lit.
+'It's Written in the Heavens (Milky Way)'), which go onto be nominated for Song of the Year and Top Radio Hit at the 2022 Latvian Music Recording Awards.